facebookresearch/distributed-faiss/README.md

 ```python
 index_client = IndexClient(discovery_config)
 ```
-discovery_config is the path to the shared FS file which was used to start the set of servers and conatins all (host, port) info to connect to all of them.
+discovery_config is the path to the shared FS file which was used to start the set of servers and contains all (host, port) info to connect to all of them.

 ## Creating an index
 Each client & server nodes can work with multiple logical indexes (consider them as fully separate tables in an SQL database).